 The first thing you should do before starting any treatment plan for constipation is to talk to your doctor, as he or she might have some good recommendations that are better-suited for your particular baby.
 There are, however, some suggestions that can help relieve your baby's constipation, and they are listed below:

-Reduce the amount of rice cereal your baby eats:as mentioned earlier, rice cereal is very low in fiber and thus does not promote bowel movements.
-Try switching from rice cereal to other foods such as oat or barley cereal, like this Gerber oatmeal.
+Reduce the amount of rice cereal your baby eats: as mentioned earlier, rice cereal is very low in fiber and thus does not promote bowel movements.
+Try switching from rice cereal to other foods such as oat or barley cereal, like one of our best organic baby foods.
 You can also get some pureed vegetables or fruits and add them to any of these cereal types (flax can also work well).
 Be sure to ask your doctor whether your baby is ready for these foods before making the switch.

 Talk to your doctor:there are additional treatment options for constipation that you and your doctor can discuss.
 Some of these options include suppositories or laxatives.
 Never give either of those to your baby without discussing with your doctor!